 - Principal Investigator of the Participation, Environment and Performance Laboratory

-- Associate Professor of Occupational Therapy, Neurology and Social Work
+- Professor of Occupational Therapy, Neurology and Social Work

-Susan Stark is an Associate Professor of Occupational Therapy, Neurology and Social Work and co-director of the TL1 predoctoral training program at Washington University.
-Dr. Stark’s research focus in on how the environment influences the occupational performance and participation of community-dwelling older adults with chronic conditions.
-The goal of her work is to support aging in place at home and to prevent falls.
-She conducts clinical trials and implementation studies among community-dwelling older adults (including medically underserved older adults).
-Dr. Stark’s collaborators are from the community including the St. Louis Area Agency on Aging and from the University including the Knight Alzheimer’s Disease Research Center, the Department of Emergency Medicine, and the Department of Computer Science.
+Susan Stark is a Professor of Occupational Therapy, Neurology and Social Work and co-director of the TL1 predoctoral training program at Washington University.
+Dr. Stark’s research focus is on how the environment influences the occupational performance and participation of community-dwelling older adults with chronic conditions.
+The goals of her work are to support aging in place and to prevent falls.
+She conducts clinical trials and implementation studies among community-dwelling older adults, including medically underserved older adults.
+Dr. Stark’s collaborators are from the community, including the St. Louis Area Agency on Aging, and from the University, including the Knight Alzheimer Disease Research Center, the Department of Emergency Medicine and the Department of Computer Science.